bertronika/copris/README.md

 F_H1_OFF = F_ITALIC_OFF C_UNDERLINE_OFF
 ```

-You, as a user, can invoke a custom command from within the text.
-Specify the `-c` argument
-when running COPRIS and begin your text with one of the following commands: `$ENABLE_COMMANDS`,
-`$ENABLE_CMD` or `$CMD`.
-You may then invoke commands in the text file with omitting their
-`C_` prefix and prepending a dollar sign symbol to them.
-I.e., if your command is `C_SERIF`,
-`$SERIF` is used in text to invoke it.

 COPRIS also provides **session commands**: two command pairs for sending repetitive settings
 to the printer.
 They may be used to set the code page, text margins, line spacing, font face,
 character density, initialise/reset the printer and so on: